Skip to main content

 The Church

-of the Sacred Anna in Slovenske Konjice
+of Saint Anne in Slovenske Konjice

 In the middle of the nave is the tomb of the Tattenbach family from the beginning of the 17th century.
-Their coat of arms and some letters are still seen on the wing plate, from which the name of Baron Ivan Krištof (+ 1626) can be identified.
+Their coat of arms and some letters are still visible on the wing plate, from which the name of Baron Ivan Krištof (d.
+1626) can be identified.
 Two more stone monuments are built into the walls.
-On the north side there is the Tattenbach coat of arms (an oblique stripe of fur) and the second coat of arms, which is crowned and has a left-facing unicorn (perhaps the coat of arms of his wife).
-In the middle of the frieze is a cross with Mary and John below and Jerusalem in the background.
-The Tattenbach family kneels before the cross (father with four sons and three daughters).
-The monument must originally have been painted, as in some places colour pigment is still visible.
-On the south side is a slightly larger monument with the coat of arms of the Tattenbach and Resch dynasties (Ivan Krištof T. was married to Judita Resch).
+On the north side, there is the Tattenbach coat of arms, featuring an oblique stripe of fur, and another coat of arms, which is crowned and has a left-facing unicorn, possibly belonging to his wife.
+In the middle of the frieze is a cross with Mary and John below, and Jerusalem in the background.
+The Tattenbach family kneels before the cross, with the father and four sons on one side, and three daughters on the other.
+The monument must have originally been painted, as some color pigment is still visible in places.
+On the south side is a slightly larger monument with the coat of arms of the Tattenbach and Resch dynasties, as Ivan Krištof Tattenbach was married to Judita Resch.

 FOR THE CURIOUS: